 We also boast a family-like atmosphere with small class sizes to promote individual attention for each student.
 We believe in the importance of maintaining open lines of communication between students, their families and our staff and all times.
 The Ballet 5:8 School of the Arts Ballet Mistress, Ms. Laura Schlatter, is always a call or an email away and is happy to set up a meeting anytime.

 Because of the physically demanding nature of intensive classical ballet training, dancers must meet minimum technical requirements in strength, flexibility, coordination, familiarity with classical ballet vocabulary, and overall proficiency in order to participate in the Pre-Professional and Conservatory programs in a safe and beneficial manner.

 New students must attend an evaluation class in order to request admission.
 Entry and placement is conditional upon available space and the recommendation of program staff.

 Partial and full merit scholarships are available for male dancers ages 12-16 years.
 Dancers interested should apply for admission and will be considered for scholarships at the time of their evaluation class.

 Pre-Professional & Conservatory students participate in two full-length ballet productions and a variety of outreach performances.

-For Levels IIIA-IVB, performance participation requires a commitment to attending evening and weekend rehearsals in addition to technique classes.
-In the Conservatory, rehearsals are incorporated into the dancers' regular weekly schedule.
+For Levels IIIA-IVB, performance participation requires a commitment to the Ensemble Program, including attending evening and weekend rehearsals in addition to technique classes.
+In the Conservatory, rehearsals as part of the Ballet 5:8 Studio Company are incorporated into the dancers' regular weekly schedule.
 Performance participation teaches crucial skills specific to choreography, rehearsal and performance and challenges dancers use their craft as a way to share beauty, joy and meaningful stories with audiences in a way that looks "out instead of in."